Console Output

 not treated as an escape sequence in this example.

-- See pp. 23+ for some other examples of useful escape sequences.
+- There are several other useful escape sequences.

 However, only the three escape sequences \", \n, and \\ are tested on the